-Beginning on Sunday March 15th at Disney World closed because of the covid-19 pandemic.
-Originally they were planning just to be closed through the month it ended up laughing all the way into July.
+Beginning on Sunday March 15th, 2020 Disney World closed because of the covid-19 pandemic.
+Originally they were planning just to be closed through the month it ended up laughing all the way into July 2020.
 Reopening, Disney Springs welcome guests and then on July 11th Magic Kingdom and Animal Kingdom both reopened.
-On July 15th Disney’s Hollywood Studios and Epcot reopened as well.
+On July 15th Disney’s Hollywood Studios and EPCOT reopened as well.

-While all the parks are open for visitors, the experiences are limited when it comes to ones that draw a crowd.
-The shows that would normally get people congregating along Main Street or in front of the castle have been postponed until further notice.
-Additionally, indoor shows such as the Monsters Inc Laugh Floor are not running currently.
-Vacation booking is also limited, but new dates are released every day!
+While all the parks are open for visitors, as of March 2022 the experiences are limited when it comes to ones that involve close contact with characters, but everything else is back to normal operations.
+The shows that would normally get people congregating along Main Street or in front of the castle have been started again, while previously they were postponed until further notice.
+Additionally, indoor character dining experiences are not fully running currently, but they are making their way back one at a time around the resort.
+Vacation booking is also no longer limited.

 We recommend booking through Get Away Today because they do so much work with Disney and have tons of experience, including during all the upheaval of the Coronavirus.

 As I said, because entertainment tends to attract guests into close proximity, shows and character meet and greets have really changed.
 Instead of the grand parades, there are character floats and processionals that happen throughout the day, even as the larger shows have started back up.
 We saw a tiny parade with Mickey, Minnie, Donald, Daisy and Pluto on a float, spied some Country Bears on a balcony in Frontierland, and then saw Chip ‘n Dale on a river raft waving at guests as they sailed by.